-ACDA's most significant asset other than cash is mortgage loans receivable which at December 31, 2017, represented approximately 41% of total assets and at December 31, 2018 represented approximately 46% of total assets.
-Cash represents a significant portion of total assets for both years; however cash did decrease about 10% from the 2017 year-end balance.
+ACDA's most significant asset other than cash is mortgage loans receivable which at December 31, 2018, represented approximately 46% of total assets and at December 31, 2019 represented approximately 52% of total assets.
+The increase correlates with increased use of housing programs.
+Cash represents a significant portion of total assets for both years; however, cash did decrease about 28% from the 2018 year-end balance.
 While some of this represents timing differences, the majority relates to the use of the program income monies collected in 2016 as described elsewhere.

 Mortgage loans receivable primarily represent the amounts outstanding in mortgages that encourage homeownership and rehabilitation of housing for low to moderate income individuals.
-Loans are in the form of grants and deferred pro-rated loans where upon meeting certain conditions, such as length of ownership or occupancy and income levels, the loans are forgiven ratably over time, or when an ability to repay the loan exists, traditional type loans are established.
+The substantial portion of the loans are in the form of grants and deferred pro-rated loans where upon meeting certain conditions, such as length of ownership or occupancy and income levels, the loans are forgiven ratably over time.
 With respect to the deferred (forgiven) loans, in the event of non-compliance a pro-rated portion of the loan is to be repaid to ACDA.
 In the event of default on a repayable loan, the remaining balance on the loan becomes immediately due.